Trusted WordPress tutorials, when you need them most.

 Upon activation, go to the SearchWP » Algorithm page.

-Then, click on the ‘Sources & Settings’ button for your search engine.
+Then, you’ll want to click on the ‘Sources & Settings’ button for your search engine.

 Search sources and settings